 0630 – 1830

 Now look what day it is and here come the clouds!
 Whew!
-I am so proud of myself for meeting the deadline.
+I was so proud of myself for meeting the deadline.
 It took a lot of discipline to wake up at 4:45 am every day, push the miles and not get vortexed in towns.
 I only took 4 zeros in 3 months.
-I could now relax a little bit if I wanted to…but I probably won’t.
+I could now relax a little bit if I wanted to…but I probably wouldn’t.

 I was hiking fast all day, but kept turning around to catch the last few glimpses of rugged peaks.
 The trail still stayed mostly above 10,000′ but the scenery changed dramatically.
 The forest really thinned out, with basically no underbrush.
 There was some sage and other plants that made it look more like the desert.
 I could see large meadows off to the west and later, the eastern mountains and desert on the other side of the ridge.

 The trail passed through some rocks and crags in the afternoon, then dropped down into Death Canyon (uh oh!).
 There were many military aircraft flying through this canyon and I watched a fighter jet blast by at eye level.
 I caught up to Ironhorse and Nails at a spring.
 Cuba and Bella rolled in too.
 I had hardly seen anyone all day.
 The spring had just the tiniest flow to collect from…a sign of what was to come in the desert.
 Water had already become pretty scarce…only every 10 miles or so.

 The spring marked mile 29 for the day, but as it was only 5 pm, I decided to walk a little further.
 I camped with Bella and Cuba and for once, everyone set up their tents.
 No cowboy camping tonight, as we expected rain.
 RAIN!
 It was also quite warm, even after the sun went down.
 We were down to 9,000′, which is still really high but a big difference from all my camps above 10,000′.
 I slept warm and cozy.